Docstrings

 Φ, μ = map_from_reference(domain::DOM) where {DOM<:AbstractDomain}

-Return Φ and μ where Φ is an anonymous function that maps the reference domain to the physical domain domain and μ is the absolute value of the Jacobian's determinant of the map Φ.
+Return (Φ, μ), where Φ maps the reference domain to the physical domain domain, and μ is the absolute value of the Jacobian determinant of Φ.

 source